The Book of Names : Dublin Port

 Pumphouse launches the ‘Book of Names’ trilogy; the second and third parts are planned for 2021 and 2022.

 Pumphouse is supported by the Arts Council through its Arts Grant Funding scheme.
-The production will premiere in June 2020 and will run throughout the summer at Dublin Port.
+The production will premiere at Dublin Port in Autumn 2020.